adhamlucas/news-covid19/README.md

 ## Description
 News Covid-19 is a website to show the 6 better news about the covid-19.
 Done due to a challenge from Hiring Coders program.

+The cards news was inspired in google news cards.

 ## Usage